stevespringer/stevesdevnotes.hashnode.dev/clfu9zm44000809l70jldatv1.md

 #### Attempt 2: inbuilt Python static web server

-This is handy but for this case, it failed when I wanted to start videos some way into their duration (I think because it has no `Accept-Ranges: bytes` support.
+This is normally handy but it failed when I wanted to start videos some way into their duration (I think because it has no `Accept-Ranges: bytes` support).

 #### Attempt 3 (success!): nginx over docker